Kasim Hafeez

 Kasim Hafeez is a British citizen of Pakistani heritage.
-He is a speaker, writer and pro-Israel activist.
+He is a speaker, writer, Zionist and pro-Israel activist.
 He now lives in Winnipeg, Manitoba in Canada.

 Early life

-Hafeez grew up in Nottingham, England to Muslim Pakistani parents in a predominantly Pakistani Muslim neighbourhood.
-While he states that his community was not particularly radical, but rather a hardworking new immigrant community of devout Pakistani Muslims, "Anti-Semitism was always in the background".
+Hafeez was born in December 1983 to Muslim Pakistani parents and grew up in Nottingham, England, in a predominantly Pakistani Muslim neighbourhood.
+While he states that his community was not particularly radical, but rather a hardworking new immigrant community of devout Pakistani Muslims, "antisemitism was always in the background".
 Hafeez claims that in his household the most radical antisemitism came from his own father who would praise Adolf Hitler.

 Radicalism

-Hafeez says that growing up at a very turbulent time for the Muslim world there were monumental shifts taking place in the Muslim community where he lived.
+Hafeez says that, growing up at a very turbulent time for the Muslim world, there were monumental shifts taking place in the Muslim community where he lived.
 He states that Muslims became politically mobilized following two seminal events: the publication of Salman Rushdie's book The Satanic Verses in the UK in 1988, and the war in Bosnia.
-Claiming that he became radicalized in his teen years from the propaganda being fed to him by radical groups and the casual organization he grew up around.
-He eventually became drawn to radical groups and embraced anti-Israel and Antisemitic ideas.
-As a student at Nottingham University, Hafeez joined the Islamic Society, where, he says, images of death and destruction perpetrated by Israel against the Palestinians were regularly screened at meetings.
-The images were never contextualized or interpreted, serving merely to fuel preexisting hatred, he says.
+Claiming that he became radicalized in his teen years from the propaganda being fed to him by radical groups and the casual organization he grew up around, he eventually became drawn to radical groups and embraced anti-Israel and antisemitic ideas.
+As a student at the University of Nottingham, Hafeez joined the Islamic Society where, he says, images of death and destruction perpetrated by Israel against the Palestinians were regularly screened at meetings.
+The images were never contextualized or interpreted, serving merely to fuel pre-existing hatred, he says.